Yurzs/L2py/README.md

 For readability improvement they've been added to globals (builtins).

-So to fix warnings in your IDE please add all datata types from `common.datatypes` to your ignore unresolved list.
+So to fix warnings in your IDE please add all data types from `common.datatypes` to your ignore unresolved list.